circus-tent/circus/docs/source/security.rst

 -----------

 By default, all processes started with Circus will be running with the same user and group than **circusd**.
-Depending on the privilege the user has on the system, you may not have access to all the features Circus provides.
+Depending on the privileges the user has on the system, you may not have access to all the features Circus provides.

 For instance, some statistics features on the running processes require privileges.
-Typically if you all the CPU usage numbers you can get using the **stats** command are *0*, it means your user can't access the proc files.
+Typically, if the CPU usage numbers you get using the **stats** command are *0*, it means your user can't access the proc files.